-RECOMMENDATIONS (4TH EDITION) COMPLY EXPLANATION Principle 7: Recognise and manage risk Recommendation 7.1 The Board comprises a majority of independent directors, however, the Company does not have a formalised risk committee the Board The Board of a listed entity should: NO recognises its responsibility for identifying areas of significant business risk (a) have a committee or committees to oversee risk, each of which: and for ensuring that arrangements are in place for adequately managing these risks.
-This issue is regularly reviewed at Board meetings (i) has at least three members, a majority of whom are independent Directors; and and risk management culture is encouraged amongst employees and contractors. (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the process it employs for overseeing the entity's risk management framework.
-Recommendation 7.2 No formal risk management review occurred during the financial year.
-The Board or a committee of the Board should: NO (a) review the entity's risk management framework with management at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose in relation to each reporting period, whether such a review has taken place.
+RECOMM ENDATIONS (4 TH EDITION) COMPLY EXPLANATION Principle Principle 7: Recognise and manage risk Recomm endation 7.1 The Board comprises a majority of independent directors, however, the The Board d of a listed entity should: NO Company does not have a formalised risk committee the Board recognises its responsibility for identifying areas of significant business risk (a) have of whi a committee or committees to oversee risk, each ich: and for ensuring that arrangements are in place for adequately managing these risks.
+This issue is regularly reviewed at Board meetings (i) has at least three members, a majority of whom are independent Directors; and and risk management culture is encouraged amongst employees and contractors. (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (i∨) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or satisfy bes not have a risk committee or committees that (a) above, disclose that fact and the process it bys for overseeing the entity's risk management ework.
+Recomm endation 7.2 No formal risk management review occurred during the financial year.
+The Board d or a committee of the Board should: NO mana contir w the entity's risk management framework with agement at least annually to satisfy itself that it nues to be sound and that the entity is operating due regard to the risk appetite set by the board; · · / se in relation to each reporting period, whether a review has taken place.